Arjav-Patel/Vuforia-Integration-with-Meta-2/README.md

 Also, the wiki goes over how to do "custom" calibration.

+UPDATE:

+I made a couple minor changes so that the rendering issues are fixed.
+The cube will now stop rendering when the marker is lost.
+The relevant changes are in STEP 7, and STEP 11.

 If I forgot anything, or something does not work, let me know and I'll try to help.
 Email: arjav.patel@uwaterloo.ca